Complete Guide to the Amphawa Floating Market

 The longtail boat will take you back out onto the Mae Klong River.
 Here it will slowly pull up to a few well-known sections for watching the fireflies.
 On some nights the trees really light up like a Christmas tree!
 Other nights you might just get really unlucky and see nothing at all.

 The fireflies tour is a unique experience and well worth doing.
-The tours lasts about 45 minutes to 1 hour.
+The tours last about 45 minutes to 1 hour.
 This is plenty of time to see the fireflies.
 I wouldn’t suggest going for any longer as it would start to get boring after a while.

 What are the Amphawa Floating Market opening hours in 2018?
 The market is open weekends only.
 Don’t visit during the week as you’ll find a bunch of closed stalls and pretty lifeless canals.